NETWAYS/foreman-training/installation/04_installation.md

 ****

+### Start the virtual machine "foreman.localdomain" and connect via SSH

+You can start the virtual machine "foreman.localdomain" with "Virtual Machine Manager" application from the Gnome Application menu and connect via SSH as 'root' with password 'netways' so you can copy and paste to the console.

+    # ssh root@foreman.localdomain

 ### Make Puppet vendor repository available

 Install the release package provided by the Puppet vendor repository to make it available for package